Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Introduction

 \subsection{The Frame Homotopy Problem}

 The sets of real and complex FUNTFs of $N$ vectors in $d$ dimensions are denoted

 respectively.
 The \emph{Frame Homotopy Problem} asks for which $N$ and $d$ these spaces are path-connected.
-Speculation on all the possible pairs of $N$ and $d$ for which path-connecivity holds was first formally enunciated in Conjectures 7.6 and 7.7 of \cite{DS03}, but the problem itself was first posed by D.\ R.\ Larson in a Research Experiences for Undergraduates summer program in 2002.
+Speculation on all the possible pairs of $N$ and $d$ for which path-connecivity holds was first formally enunciated in Conjectures 7.6 and 7.7 of \cite{DS03}, but the problem itself was first posed by D.\ R.\ Larson in a NSF Research Experiences for Undergraduates Summer Program in 2002.
 Though there are a large number of degrees of freedom in the spaces of FUNTFs, it has been surprisingly difficult to analytically construct anything but the simplest paths through these spaces.
-Moreover, many of these spaces have singularities around which the geometry is not yet understood.
+Moreover, many of these spaces have singularities which complicate the analysis of their geometry.

 The first step forward for the homotopy problem was shown in \cite{DS03}.
-The identification of FUNTFs in $\mathbb{R}^2$ with closed planar chains having links of length one in Theorem 3.3 of \cite{BF03} made it possible to obtain the connectivity result of \cite{DS03} using connectivity results for these chains.
-Such connectivity results are readily abundant because of the relevance with the well-studied problem of robotic motion planning.
+The identification of FUNTFs in $\mathbb{R}^2$ with closed planar chains having links of length one in Theorem 3.3 of \cite{BF03} made it possible to obtain the connectivity result of \cite{DS03} using connectivity results for these chains \cite{LW95}.
+Such connectivity results were studied earlier because of the relevance with the well-studied problem of robotic motion planning.
 However, the analogue of the characterization in $\mathbb{R}^3$ is not so simple.
 This is because the identification in $\mathbb{R}^2$ is essentially obtained by the identification of the circle $\mathbb{S}^1$ with the real projective space $\mathbb{RP}^1$ via the map

 In $\mathbb{R}^3$, the sphere $\mathbb{S}^2$ is not identifiable with $\mathbb{RP}^2$.
 Closed chains are still releveant in this higher dimensional situation, but the configuration space is a subset of products of $\mathbb{RP}^2$ embedded into the space of $3\times 3$ symmetric matrices.
-This makes the motion much more difficult to imagine and the problem is no longer relatable to a well-trod domain.
+This makes the motion much more difficult to imagine and the problem is no longer relatable to a well-studied area where connectivity results would have been considered.

 The most recent contribution to the homotopy problem came in 2009 with the work of Giol, Kovalev, Larson, Nguyen, and Tenner \cite{GKLNT09}.
 This work demonstrates the connectivity of certain families of projection operators which correspond to FUNTFs of $2d$ vectors in $d$ complex dimensions.
 Aside from this work, a lack of techniques for constructing paths has basically made it impossible to move forward on the problem over the last decade.